openhive-network/devportal/_tutorials-javascript/edit_content_patching.md

 ---
 title: 'JS: Edit Content Patching'
 position: 12
-description: "_By the end of this tutorial you should know how to patch post edits to Steem._"
+description: "_By the end of this tutorial you should know how to patch post edits to Hive._"
 layout: full
 canonical_url: edit_content_patching.html
 ---